gustavhartz/SpamClassification/README.md

 Data is collected from the Kaggle [Spam Text Message Classification] (https://www.kaggle.com/team-ai/spam-text-message-classification) dataset.
 This data is a collection of personal text messages and include many informal words.

-We choose a LSTM network as our classifier as this type of model can be very good at handling sequential data because of the recurrent structure of the network.
+We will use an LSTM network as our classifier, as this type of model can be very good at handling sequential data because of it's recurrent structure.

 Group members:
 - Simon Jacobsen, s152655